rughh/contriboot-rails/README.md

 ![image](https://user-images.githubusercontent.com/170145/39667699-3bb4cb0c-50bc-11e8-8e67-e9bbae84e5e1.png)

-To add GitHub authentication locally, you'll need to create a GitHub OAuth app (go to Settings/Developer settings/OAuth Apps on GitHub and click "new OAuth app"), with "http://localhost:3000/auth/github/callback" as the Authorization Callback URL.
+To add GitHub authentication locally, you'll need to create a GitHub OAuth app (go to Settings/Developer settings/OAuth Apps on GitHub and click "new OAuth app"), with `http://localhost:3000/auth/github/callback` as the Authorization Callback URL.
 Every other setting is irrelevant, just type in some useful stuff.
-You need to jot down the Client ID and Client Secret and then create an .env file in the project root, with the following content:
+You need to jot down the Client ID and Client Secret and then create an `.env` file in the project root, with the following content:

 ```
 GH_PROVIDER_KEY=#{client_id}